pippim/pippim.github.io/programs/mserve.md

 # Playlists

 Playlists are stored by location.

-These functions all share the same window:

-- Open Playlist
-- New Playlist
-- Rename Playlist
-- Delete Playlist
-- View Playlists
+Each location can have one million playlists.
+Each playlist can have an unlimited number of songs, but only songs from the current music location.

-Below is a sample screen from the
+Below is a sample *Playlist Maintenance* window from the
-***Rename Playlists*** function:
+***Rename Playlist*** function:

+### Sample *Rename Playlist* Window
+{:.no_toc}

-{% include image.html src="/assets/img/mserve/mserve Rename Playlists.png"
+{% include image.html src="/assets/img/mserve/mserve Rename Playlist.png"
-   alt="mserve Rename Playlists.png"
+   alt="mserve Rename Playlist.png"
    style="float: left; width: 60%; margin: 1rem 2rem 1rem 0;"
-   caption="mserve Rename Playlists.png"
+   caption="mserve Rename Playlist.png"
 %}

-The Playlist name cannot be blank and must be unique per location.
+The *Playlist name* cannot be blank and must be unique per location.
 A warning is issued when the Playlist name has been used in another location.

-The Playlist description is optional.
+The *Playlist description* is optional.

-The device location (code) is automatically assigned.
+The *Device location* code is automatically assigned.

 The columns for "Song Count", "Size of Files" and "Duration" are automatically calculated as songs are selected and deselected in *Music Location Tree* checkboxes.

+Five functions share the same *Playlist Maintenance* window:

+- Open Playlist, called from the *File* dropdown menu
+- New Playlist, called from the *File* dropdown menu
+- Rename Playlist, called from the *Edit* dropdown menu
+- Delete Playlist, called from the *Edit* dropdown menu
+- View Playlists, called from the *View* dropdown menu

 ---